joynahid/cfbotalpha/README.md

 This a Facebook Messenger Bot for competitive programming enthusiasts.
 It can show rating changes real time based on contest phase and codeforces handle with Wit's AI power.
 It uses Wit's NLP (Natural Language Processing) to process your message and automatically detect what you want to know.
 Cool, right?

 ### Bot's Server
-The bot server is powered by flask framework and hosted on heroku.
+The bot server is powered by ~Flask~ Quart framework and hosted on heroku.
 [Click Here](https://cfbotalpha.herokuapp.com/) to go to the website

 <!-- ## Sample Conversation -->

 ## Bot's Artifical Intelligence
 CFBot uses Wit's NLP.
 It's well trained to recognize your message.
-But still don't trust a bot.
 Send message in correct format without any unnecessary information to get 100% correct reply.

 ## Tree Structure
 ```